 Early History of the Hallawell family

 This web page shows only a small excerpt of our Hallawell research.
-Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Hallawell History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Hallawell History in all our PDF Extended History products and printed products wherever possible.

 Hallawell Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hallawell has appeared include Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Hallawell family (pre 1700)

 Notables of the family at this time include Oibert Halliwell of Halliwell; and Edward Halliwell, English fellow of King's College, Cambridge from 1535 to 1548 who wrote the lost tragedy, Dido, which was performed before Queen Elizabeth I during her royal visit to the university on 7 August 1564.
-John Holwell...
-Another 51 words (4 lines of text) are included under the topic Early Hallawell Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hallawell family to the New World and Oceana
+Migration of the Hallawell family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hallawell arrived in North America very early: Richard Halliwell settled in New York State in 1774.